moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 The first thing we do is create the MoveGroupInterface.
 This object will be used to interact with move_group, which allows us to plan and execute trajectories.
 Note that this is the only mutable object that we create in this program.
+Another thing to take note of is the second interface to the ``MoveGroupInterface`` object we are creating here: ``"panda_arm"``.
+That is the group of joints as defined in the robot description that we are going to operate on with this ``MoveGroupInterface``.

 .. code-block:: C++